ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ### Law of Good Continuation

 We have a tendency to group and organize lines or curves that follow an established direction.
+In this case the performance of the circles pushes the eye to follow